coder/websocket/README.md

 https://github.com/gobwas/ws

 This library has an extremely flexible API but that comes at the cost of usability and clarity.
-Its just not clear how to do things in a safe manner.
+Its not clear what the best way to do anything is.

-This library is fantastic in terms of performance though.
-The author put in significant effort to ensure its speed and I have tried to apply as many of its teachings as I could into nhooyr/websocket.
+This library is fantastic in terms of performance.
+The author put in significant effort to ensure its speed and I have applied as many of its optimizations as I could into nhooyr/websocket.

-If you want a library that gives you absolute control over everything, this is the library, but for most users, the API provided by nhooyr/websocket will definitely fit better as it will be just as performant but much easier to use.
+If you want a library that gives you absolute control over everything, this is the library, but for most users, the API provided by nhooyr/websocket will definitely fit better as it will be just as performant but much easier to use correctly.